tomasawold1/tomasawold1/README.md

 - 👋 Hi, I’m @tomasawold1
 - 👀 I’m interested in ...
-Business Analytics and Data Sceince
+Business Analytics and Data Sceince.
 - 🌱 I’m currently learning ...
 Business Analytics
 - 📫 How to reach me ... you can real me via my email.